MichaelMKKelly/LocalDeck-Review/README.md

 Also when using the backbox mounting configuration the keyhole slots are great for simplicity but from a safety front they are a bit of an issue. someone can very easily slide it up and possibly access cables in the rear which may include live mains cables.
 I can see a child for example pushing it up and grabbing poking hands where they dont belong. perhaps some kind of retaining mechinism or switch to a backplate (more below)

+there appears to be isssues with wireless connection, when viewing logs via wireless it spams and disconnects. this issue is reduced by setting "power_save_mode: none" however for this you need to disable bluetooth which means departing from the default remote backage for the source. perhaps bluetooth should just be dropped (see bwlow)

 ## Suggestions for future revisions

 allow for full insetion of side USB port. (mentioned above but i feel its important to highlight again)

-look at making the case reversible so that the PCB can be mounted the other way around and have the USB connection on the other side. this would make it more practical for putting on either side of a desk setup.
+look at making the case reversible by putting a hole in the opposite corner so that the PCB can be mounted the other way around and have the USB connection on the other side. this would make it more practical for putting on either side of a desk setup.

 if a GPIO pin can be freed up then exposing that to allow for pysical addons would be great.
 A relay addon would be fantastic as when mounting on a standard backbox it can replace a light switch and also become a smart switch for the light switch that replaced it